Please make an appointment for bootfitting.

 Even in the exceptional cases, the force required to release the binding “poked through” the ACL rupture limit in only a small range of applied force locations within the sour-spot on the ski.

 In contrast, ordinary alpine bindings release far over the ACL rupture limit using this setup.
 This is because basic lateral-toe release design has a lateral blind spot at the heel (opposite situation compared to heel-release tech bindings, with blind-spot at the toe), preventing the ski from releasing in these types of simulated injuries.
-(Some alpine bindings in development that attempt to correct for this by releasing laterally at both the toe and heel.
+(Some alpine bindings in development attempt to correct for this by releasing laterally at both the toe and heel.
 For full disclosure, two of these bindings were designed by Howell.)

 To visualize the complete difference between a tech and alpine binding, see the graph below.
 The grey lines are a full 2D lateral release envelope of a popular touring tech binding.
 It includes both tibia release torques and valgus release torques.
 Overlaid on the graph in reddish is data from an ordinary alpine binding.
 Each black dot shows the peak release torque for a given applied-force along the length of the ski.
 The dots are connected to form a release envelope.
 Each binding design produces a unique signature.
 Both lateral-toe and lateral-heel release designs earn an “OOPS”, the former for knees, and the latter for tibias.
 You can pick your poison to some degree, but neither binding design will fully protect you from injury.